hefnerj1/hefnerj1/README.md

 ## 🗂️ Current Initiatives

+- **MOSAIC**
+  Methods of Sex, Stature, Affinity and Age for Identification through Computational Standardization, supported by the National Institute of Justice.

 - **Macromorphoscopic Databank**
   Establishing a comprehensive databank at Michigan State University, supported by the National Institute of Justice, to advance research in cranial trait analysis and classification.